HamsaCS/food-ordering-website/README.md

 # Online food ordering service
-This is a Restaurant Theme Website Template, designed using html and css.
+This is a Restaurant Theme Website, designed using html, css and php.

 ## Technologies Used
 1. HTML5